x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

    3. Specify how rule match data for this rule is displayed in the [Data Loss Prevention (DLP) reports](https://go.microsoft.com/fwlink/p/?LinkId=402768) and the [Mail protection reports](../../monitoring/use-mail-protection-reports.md).

       Under **Audit this rule with severity level**, select a level to specify the severity level for this rule.
-The Microsoft 365 and Office 365 activity reports for mail flow rules group rule matches by severity level.
+The activity reports for mail flow rules group rule matches by severity level.
 Severity level is just a filter to make the reports easier to use.
 The severity level has no impact on the priority in which the rule is processed.

       > [!NOTE]
       > If you clear the **Audit this rule with severity level** checkbox, rule matches will not show up in the rule reports.